-Α. Transfers to Assisted Living or Health Care Center.
+A. Transfers to Assisted Living, Memory Care or Health Care Center.
 It is our policy to see that you reside in an area of the Community where your specific needs are best met and the appropriate level of care is available to you.
 To assist us in being able to care for you, you agree to cooperate with our ICP Team and to provide to us all reasonable requests for current information regarding your health.
 The Community is organized as a "continuing care retirement community" ("CCRC") where we have made certain assumptions in our planning that you will move seamlessly through a continuum of care and receive the appropriate level of care in the most cost-effective and efficient setting.
 Our ICP Team, in consultation with you and your family, will make a determination of the appropriate level of care for you.
 In making these determinations, the ICP Team will consult with you and will review potential reasonable accommodations to allow you to stay on a desired level of care so long as that level of care is appropriate for you.
 You will not be permitted to remain on a lower level of care if we determine that it may not allow us to provide you the appropriate level of care needed in your particular circumstances in consideration of your safety and security and that of other residents of the Community given the structure of care in our Community.
-You agree that, after you have established Residency, we may transfer you to the Assisted Living, Health Care Center or to another facility (see, Article V, Section B, Transfer to Hospital or Other Facility), at such time as we, in consultation with the ICP Care Team, determine that such a transfer is necessary for your well-being.
+You agree that, after you have established Residency, we may transfer you to the Assisted Living, Memory Care, Health Care Center or to another facility (see, Article V, Section B, Transfer to Hospital or Other Facility), at such time as we, in consultation with the ICP Care Team, determine that such a transfer is necessary for your well-being.
 The ICP Team, in consultation with you, your family and/or your physician, will determine based on its criteria for evaluation and placement whether your transfer is temporary or permanent.
 At the time of temporary or permanent transfer, you will pay the Discounted Daily Rate for the new level of care where you receive services.
-See, Article III, Section F, Fees and Charges for Assisted Living and Health Care Services.
+(See, Article III, Section F, Fees/Charges for Assisted Living and Health Care Services).
 If your Residence is occupied by two Residents at the time of permanent transfer, the remaining Resident will pay the then current single occupancy Monthly Fee.
 See also, Article V, Section C, Retaining Your Prior Residence/Room Reservation Rate.
-If a couple transfers to Assisted Living, the expectation is that they will reside together in one Assisted Living Suite or Unit.
-If at any time, the residents or the ICP Team deem separate Units are necessary, an additional Daily Discounted Rate will be assessed for each Unit occupied.